knative/docs/CONTRIBUTING.md

 - _Documentation_: Includes content that is component specific and relevant only to contributors of a given component.
-Contributor focused documentation is located in the corresponding `docs` folder of that component’s repository.
+Contributor focused documentation is located in the corresponding `docs` folder of that component's repository.
 For example, if you contribute code to the Knative Serving component, you might need to add contributor focused information into the `docs` folder of the [knative/serving repo](https://github.com/knative/serving/tree/master/docs/).

 - _Code samples_: Includes contributor related code or samples.
-Code or samples that are contributor focused also belong in their corresponding component’s repo.
+Code or samples that are contributor focused also belong in their corresponding component's repo.
 For example, Eventing specific test code is located in the [knative/eventing tests](https://github.com/knative/eventing/tree/master/test) folder.